-Repeat with another layer of pasta, shredded meat, meatballs, mozzarella and Parmesan and nutmeg.
+Repeat with another layer of pasta, shredded meat, meatballs, mozzarella and Parmigiano and nutmeg.

 Repeat and finish with a layer of pasta.
-Sprinkle with lots of Parmesan.
+Sprinkle with lots of Parmigiano.
 Add enough broth so the broth reaches half way up the sides of the dish.

 Bake for about 20 minutes in a preheated oven at 180°.
-Serve with extra heated broth in a deep bowl or plate with more grated Parmesan if required.
+Serve with extra heated broth in a deep bowl or plate with more grated Parmigiano if required.